 What causes these spinal injuries?
 How are they treated?
 And what can you expect during herniated disc recovery?

 In this post, we’ll provide the answers to these important questions.
-We’ll also help you determine if you should contact a Baton Rouge injury attorney.
+We’ll also help you determine if you should contact an injury attorney in your area.

 Spinal Anatomy 101